-Total expected revenue - The total amount of expected revenue you expect to receive from all commodities on your farm operation during the insurance period, as stated on your Farm Operation Report, including those lost to a covered cause of loss.
+Total expected revenue - The total amount of expected revenue you expect to receive from all commodities on your farm operation during the insurance period, as stated on your Farm Operation Report, including expected revenue from commodities lost due to a covered cause of

 Transitional acreage - Acreage on which organic farming practices are being followed but the acreage does not yet qualify to be designated as certified organic acreage.

-Verifiable records - Written records developed contemporaneously with the event recorded. such as harvested production, sale of a commodity, etc., provided from a disinterested third party, such as records from a warehouse. processor, packer, broker, etc., or by measurement of farm stored commodities.
-If you sell directly to consumers (direct market), written records developed contemporaneously with the sale and used to determine taxes paid on the Schedule F farm tax form must be provided.
-If you process or pack your insured commodities, you must provide final settlement sheets showing disposition of the insured commodities and marketing records reconcilable with revenue reported for tax purposes for your farm operation.
+Verifiable records - Contemporaneous records provided from a disinterested third party, such as records from a warehouse, processor, packer, broker, input vendor, etc., or by measurement of farm-stored commodities.
+Except for commodities sold through direct marketing, if you process or pack your insured commodities, you must provide final settlement sheets showing disposition of the insured commodities and marketing records reconcilable with revenue reported for tax purposes for your farm operation.